mpoletiek/cryptsetup_guide/README.md

 This guide is intended to help a user setup an encrypted drive in Linux using Cryptsetup with password protected keys leveraging GPG.

-# 1 - Partition the drive
+## 1 - Partition the drive

-# Parted Command
+First we partition our drive using parted

-#parted -a optimal /dev/sdc
+'parted -a optimal /dev/sdc'

 # 2 - Encrypt the drive
 # Create a key using gpg & /dev/urandom